What Is Creationism?

 This has been the dominant view of the church for 2000 years since the time of Christ.

-A six-day creation, and a historical Adam and Eve, who were the first human beings, created fully human, is plainly affirmed throughout the rest of the Bible and is what Jesus Christ himself believed.
+A six-day creation, and a historical Adam and Eve, the first human beings, created fully human, is plainly affirmed throughout the rest of the Bible.

 This is not an exhaustive list, but it gets the general point across.